ThomasKaas/thomaskaas.github.io/_pages/about.md

 # About Me & Background
 I am a resident physician and scientist at [Charité](https://www.dhzc.charite.de/) in Berlin with a deep passion for healthcare, life sciences research, and data science.

 My career began in basic neuroscience, where I investigated neuronal development and signaling —first at the level of cell assemblies, and later at the subcellular scale, focusing on individual synapses.
-With a strong methodological focus on electrophysiology and a desire to translate findings to improve healthcare led me into clinical training.
+A desire to translate scientific findings to improve healthcare and a strong methodological focus on electrophysiology led me into clinical training.

 Today, I’m pursuing a specialization in cardiology, with a particular interest in arrhythmic disorders and the heart’s electrical conduction system.